AparnaSreeenivasan/PredictiveProject2/README.md

-# PredictiveProject2
+# Breast Cancer Tumor Classification Using Clinical Features
-Breast Cancer Tumor Classification Using Clinical Features
+This project uses Machine Learning techniques to classify breast tumors as Benign or Malignant using the Wisconsin Breast Cancer Dataset.
+The system applies data preprocessing, feature selection, and classification models to provide accurate predictions through a Streamlit web application.

 # Team Members
 | Name | Register No. |